Fashion Photography: 9 Tips and Techniques

 For each new photoshoot, I’d recommend starting with a single light.
 This should be your main light, or key light, and you should angle it to create the effect you’re after (here, the standard portrait photography lighting patterns can be helpful!).
 Don’t be afraid to experiment with different positions and angles until you find one you like.

 Then, once you have your key light in position, go ahead and build the rest of your setup.
-Take a few test shots, then identify areas that are shadow-heavy and require fill. additional lights or reflectors into position, then continue to take test shots so you can gauge the effect.
+Take a few test shots, then identify areas that are shadow-heavy and require fill.
+Move additional lights or reflectors into position, then continue to take test shots so you can gauge the effect.

 Pretty soon, you’ll end up with a result that you like.
 And pro tip: After each session, draw lighting diagrams to help you remember the setups that worked.
 That way, you can use them again at your next shoot!